medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

 ### Hash

-By taking a hash of the IP of the request, you can send ensure users are visiting the same SAS instance with each request.
-This is useful if your app / use case depends on temporary / node-specific session management.
+By taking a hash of the IP of the request, you can route the requests for each visitor to the same SAS instance.
+This is useful when your SAS app makes use of node-specific features, eg for session management.

-If a server is down, it should be marked as such in order to redirect the requests.
+Note that if a server is down, it may be marked as such in order to redirect the requests.

 Example config: